zhxf2012/XFVerticalLabel/README.md

 # XFVerticalLabel

-A lightway subclass of uiview for renter text vertical in Swift and SwiftUI.
-Impletement by CoreText.
+A lightway subclass of uiview for render text vertical in Swift and SwiftUI.
+Implement by CoreText.

  ### Pull requests and suggestions welcome :)
 <a href="https://github.com/zhxf2012/XFVerticalLabel/issues">Report Bug</a>  ·  <a href="https://github.com/zhxf2012/XFVerticalLabel/issues">Suggest a feature</a>